 Once you examine your "why," you may decide it is big enough -- you just need to keep it at the forefront so you'll keep the momentum going.
 Or you may decide your "why" isn't big enough.
 In that case, either rework the goal or abandon it altogether -- because you're not going to be motivated to reach it otherwise.

 When a client commits to an action but continually doesn't follow through, I suggest we revisit her "why."
 Maybe it turns out it's a goal she doesn't truly want to pursue -- at least for the time being.
 Take Amy (not her real name).

 For quite a while, Amy had wanted to ask her boss for a promotion, but fear kept getting in the way.
-We talked about why she wanted the promotion, came up with a plan, and followed it.
-We discussed the many reasons she deserved a promotion (e.g., repeated reviews of "exceeds expectations", additional responsibilities she'd taken on, tenure with the co, etc.) She put together a dashboard showing her most important contributions to the firm.
-We role played various scenarios to prepare her for the unexpected.
+We talked about why she wanted the promotion, came up with a plan, and she began to execute it.
+We discussed the many reasons she deserved a promotion (e.g., repeated reviews of "exceeds expectations", additional responsibilities she'd taken on, tenure with the company, etc.) She put together a dashboard showing her most important contributions to the firm.
+We role-played various scenarios to prepare her for the unexpected.
 She set a meeting with her manager.
 When they met, though, she didn't pull the trigger.
 And this happened multiple times.

 Amy had seemed so motivated, confident, and excited about the plan we came up with.
-I had no doubt she was going to secure her promotion that day.
+I had no doubt she was going to secure her promotion -- and soon!
 Puzzled, I suggested we revisit her "why."

 Why did she set the goal?
-She wanted a promotion so her title and pay were in line with her responsibilities.
+So my title & pay are in line with my responsibilities

 And why is that important?
-If the company treated her fairly, it showed respect for her contributions...
+It'll show respect for my contributions...

 Given how much time she spent at work, enjoying it more would be a big payoff.
 With that as her focus, her confidence was boosted.
 She went to her boss, asked for the promotion, and received it!